Our diverse community

-Asking about these areas helps us to make sure we are engaging with all sections of the community.
+Asking about these areas ensure we are engaging with all sections of the community.

-An equality analysis is a way of assessing the impact of decisions relating to a policy, service function or restructure on residents, staff and customers, particularly those with protected characteristics.
+An equality analysis is a way of assessing the impact of decisions relating to policy, service function or restructure on residents, staff and customers, particularly those with protected characteristics.

-We use equality analysis to help us improve our council services, and make sure that we do not discriminate against any sections of our community as far as possible, minimise any negative consequences and maximise opportunities for promoting cohesion between local communities.
+We use equality analyses to help improve our services and make sure we do not discriminate any sections of our community as far as possible, minimise any negative consequences and maximise opportunities for promoting cohesion between local communities.

 An equality analysis gives us the chance to identify any negative or adverse impacts and redesign our services to meet customer needs, making sure that different groups are equally represented.
-By understanding and meeting the needs of different people we can meet needs better, ensure transparent decision making and target resources more effectively.
+By understanding and meeting the needs of different people we can ensure transparent decision making and target resources more effectively.

 When undertaking an equality analysis, we also consider:

 - socioeconomic factors

 We welcome feedback as an opportunity to change or improve.
 Please contact us with feedback or for further information.